-Globalization Partners can help its clients access talent in the UAE through our human resources and other related consulting services in the UAE.
+Globalization Partners can help its customers access talent in the UAE through our human resources and other related consulting services in the UAE.
 If your company is interested in learning more about the UAE market and seeking a way to access local talent without first establishing a branch office or subsidiary in the UAE, Globalization Partners is your solution.
 Our UAE employees are hired in accordance with local labor laws and can be ready in days instead of the months it typically takes.
 The individual is providing services to your company to fulfill your in-country service needs.

 Our comprehensive solution and local services enable customers to receive the benefits of our local employees in the UAE while the responsibilities of local HR services, tax, and compliance management matters are ours.
 As a Global Employment expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination, if required.
 We also keep you apprised of changes to local employment laws in the UAE.

 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with your every local need.
 Globalization Partners allows you to harness the talent of the brightest people in the UAE, quickly and painlessly.

 The United Arab Emirates comprises seven Emirates.
 Most U.S. technology companies hiring sales employees in the UAE focus on the emirates of Abu Dhabi or Dubai.
 There are also approximately 45 free trade zones in the UAE, more than 30 of which are located in Dubai, each managed by its own free zone authority.
 Traditionally, companies in the UAE would establish a branch office or subsidiary in Abu Dhabi, Dubai or in one of the free zones, which would enable the company to sponsor or access work permits and thus hire employees.
 Working with Globalization Partners, you can have access to talent in the UAE without setting up branch offices or subsidiaries.